knuesel/callisto/src/reading.typ

   "text/markdown": handler-markdown,
   "text/latex"   : handler-latex,
   "text/plain"   : handler-text,
-)
+  // Abstract handlers to process images based on their data encoding
+  // Luckily, Typst can detect what the actual image format is (png, svg, ...)
+  "image/x.path"  : handler-image-path,   // data is a image determined by 'path' string
+  // Add handler for a rich object.
+Used for mutual recursion.
+  "rich-object"   : (..args) => panic("rich object handler is not replaced by a working function"), )
 #let default-names = ("metadata.label", "id", "metadata.tags")
 #let all-output-types = ("display_data", "execute_result", "stream", "error")